Last year, my other sister and I shared the same graduation year of our Masters Degree. She's in education, I was in Science.

 People around me either think that I am a supermom, or a pathetic (not so) young woman who's trying soooo hard to fulfill her dream (or just say finish what she has started long ago).

 But Alhamdulillah, I had positive surroundings and good support.
 (I chose to stay around positive people actually.
 Truth hurts, I know)

-To say that I had no helper at all is actually selfish.
+To say that I had no helper at all is actually not precisely correct.
 Honestly, I could never in million years finish my study without the help of people around me, directly or indirectly, especially some of my labmates and my own family members.
 I took care of Aaron in his 1st six month.
 I took a semester break.
 His Onni took care of him after that during the time I had to go to school and did my labworks.
 In the weekends, my husband helped take care of him or all of us would have a party in my lab.
 And when I was in Oman, some friends helped with the admin stuffs.
 Ijah, if you read this, I want you to know that I owe you so much!
 Barakallahu feeki.

 During my second pregnancy, I was miles away from my husband for almost a year.
 Life got tougher without him especially when juggling between motherhood and student life.
 I had started writing my draft while still doing my labworks (few re-arrangements and last minute changes I can't avoid).
 And my pregnancy symptoms were really bad.
 Nevertheless, I still had to go to the lab in the days and stayed awake most of the nights for writing.
 I slept for about 3-4 hours most of the time.
 With that and my pregnancy condition, mannn I was over-exhausted.